botblock/JavaBotBlockAPI/README.md

 `{"data"}` is the JSON that is returned by the provided Botlist meaning it's different for each site.

 ### Botinfo of a single site
-With `.getBotInfo(..., String)` can you receive the info of a specific site.
+With `.getBotListInfo(..., Site|String)` can you receive the info of a specific site.
 The returned data depends on the selected site and can be different for each one.

 ### Owners